Last Updated on

 After you have picked up your luggage will you have to take the free shuttle ferry over to Vaitape the main village in Bora Bora.

-If you have booked accommodation at one of the high-end resorts located at the private Motus around Bora Bora will you get picked up by your resort.
+If you have booked a vacation package or accommodation at one of the high-end resorts located at the private Motus around Bora Bora will you get picked up by your resort.

 So if you want to relax at world-class beaches and you’re on a low budget, is Bora Bora definitely not your place and you should consider visiting one of other 117 islands and atolls that makes up French Polynesia.